webpro/reveal-md/README.md

 reveal-md path/to/my/slides.md
 ```

-This starts a local server and opens your Markdown file as a reveal.js presentation in the default browser.
+This starts a local server and opens any Markdown file as a reveal.js presentation in the default browser.
 Remote resources are also possible:

 ```bash
 reveal-md https://raw.githubusercontent.com/webpro/reveal-md/master/demo/a.md